 Plant-based diets are made up primarily of vegetables, fruits, whole grains, healthy oils, nuts, and seeds.
 However, devotees of this increasingly popular dietary trend come in a variety of shapes and sizes.
-Vegans eschew animal products completely.
+Vegans eschew animal products completely (see some stats on vegans).
 Vegetarians say “no” to meat, poultry, and fish but “maybe” to eggs and dairy.
 And flexitarians or semi-vegetarians simply opt to eat less meat, poultry, and fish.

 The bottom line is you don’t have to forgo animal proteins entirely to tap into a wide array of plant-based diet benefits.
 You simply have to tilt the scale in favor of wholesome, plant-sourced foods – the fresher and more colorful, the better.